tjd1234/cmpt383summer2022/docs/languages/ruby/regex.md

 ## Optional Matches

-Suppose we want to match *integer strings* that look like integers, such as "347", "0", or "-458".
+Suppose we want to match *integer strings*, i.e. strings that look like integers, such as "347", "0", or "-458".
 We could describe such strings in English like this:

 	Integer strings consist of 1 or more digits, and, optionally, may start with a "-" character.